 Minar e Pakistan

 Minar e Pakistan stands tall, reflecting the most critical part of this country’s history.
 Tourists who want to understand the ideology and foundation of the country would find it a great place to visit.
 Minar e Pakistan is the place where the declaration of the Islamic Republic of Pakistan was passed on 23rd March 1940.
 The construction of Minar e Pakistan was completed in 1960.
 You can visit it in the evening to see the beautiful lights illuminating it at night.

 M M Alam Road

 M M Alam Road is one of the most famous places in the city.
 The road is named after one of Pakistan Air Force’s ace pilots Muhammad Mahmood Alam for his outstanding fighting spirit in the 1965 war.

 The road is famous for some of the best restaurants in town.
 It offers you the kind of food variety that you would not be able to find anywhere else in the city.
 Not only will you be able to see the typical desi food but also the western fast food chains.
 M M Alam Road remains synonymous with the best eating places in the city.
 So, end your day by visiting any of the restaurants of your choice.
 Some of the great options include Ziafat, Café Aylanto, Tia Maria and Café Zauq.

 Where to stay in Lahore?

 Luxus Grand Hotel

 Luxus Grand Hotel is a five star luxury hotel, set in a peaceful environment away from the city crowds, close to the Lahore Zoo.
 It provides a luxurious stay, five star service and a great sense of comfort.
-The hotel features on-site multiple cuisine restaurant, gym and swimming pool.
+The hotel features on-site multiple cuisine restaurants, gym and swimming pool.

 The Nishat Hotel

 The Nishat Hotel is a 5 star luxury hotel located in the main business hub of Lahore, only a 5-minute walk from Liberty Market.
 The hotel features pool, fitness center, relaxing spa and an on-site restaurant.
 The rooms are luxuriously furnished, stylish and well-appointed.
 They boast exceptional furniture and decor and feel luxurious and modern at the same time.